HomeEnterprise ITArtificial IntelligenceServiceNow, Nvidia partner for Gen AI in telecom

 Preferred Source of Google

-The aims to enhance service experiences by leveraging artificial intelligence to improve agent productivity, accelerate problem resolution, and enrich customer interactions, said a statement.
+The collaboration aims to enhance service experiences by leveraging artificial intelligence to improve agent productivity, accelerate problem resolution, and enrich customer interactions, said a statement.

 The initial offering, dubbed Now Assist for Telecommunications Service Management (TSM), integrates Nvidia’s AI technology within the Now Platform.